-- Download the Agent Health Check Tool (.zip file) by clicking on the hyperlink above.
+- Download the Agent Health Check tool here. (.zip file).

-- Right-click on the Agent Health Check Tool script (.ps1 file) and select Run with PowerShell.
+- Right-click on the Agent Health Check tool script (.ps1 file) and then select Run with PowerShell.

 - If you are unable to resolve an issue with the tool, contact Customer Support with the output file from the script.
-Refer to Zip the folder and contact Support.
+Refer to Zip the folder and contact Support section of this article.

-- This tool works for Windows-based devices and uses PowerShell.
-It has been designed for PowerShell versions 2.0 and above.
+- This tool works for Windows-based devices and uses PowerShell versions 2.0 and above.

-- The execution policy on the device should be set to unrestricted.
-If it is not, use the PowerShell Execution Policy [WIN] component available from the ComStore or run the following command:
+- You should set the execution policy on your device to Unrestricted.
+To set the policy, use the PowerShell Execution Policy [WIN] component available from the ComStore or run the following command:

-- The Agent Health Check Tool cannot be run as a component as it requires user input.
-If it is set to run as a component, the Tool will exit gracefully.
+- You cannot run the Agent Health Check tool as a component as it requires user input.
+If you have set the tool to run as a component, the tool will exit gracefully.

-The Tool must be run with administrative privileges for a full system analysis.
-If the Tool is not run as an Administrator, it will recognize this and prompt the user to either run as an Administrator or continue regardless.
-Without administrative privileges the Tool will be unable to access some operational Agent data located within C:\Windows\System32.
+You must run the tool with administrative privileges for full system analysis.
+If you do not run the tool as an Administrator, the software will prompt the user to either run as an Administrator or continue regardless.
+Without administrative privileges, the tool will be unable to access some of the operational agent data located in C:\Windows\System32.